awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-security.md

 }
 ```

-The user that will be accessing bucket \(not the bucket owner\) will need to add a policy similar to this below to their user\.
-Note that `AccountX` and `TestUser` below refers to the bucket owner and their User respectively\.
+The user that is accessing the bucket \(not the bucket owner\) must add a policy similar to the following example to their user\.
+Note that `AccountX` and `TestUser` below refers to the bucket owner and their user respectively\.

 ```
 {